fleetdm/fleet/handbook/business-operations/README.md

 Thanks,
 [name]
 ```
-- Update the opportunity in Salesforce to include the "Invoice date" as the day the invoice was sent.
+6. Update the opportunity in Salesforce to include the "Invoice date" as the day the invoice was sent.
-- Notify the AE/CSM that the invoice has been sent.
+7. Notify the AE/CSM that the invoice has been sent.

-> Note: some vendors will require invoices be submitted via a payment portal (such as Coupa).
-You will still follow the steps listed to generate the invoice, but rather than emailing the billing contact with the invoice you will upload it to the relevant portal.
-Recommend you still follow up via email with the billing contact once you submit via the payment portal to notify then you have submitted the invoice.
+> Certain vendors require invoices submitted via a payment portal (such as Coupa).
+Once you've generated the invoice using the steps above, upload it to the relevant payment portal and email the billing contact to let them know you've submitted the invoice.

 ### Communicate the status of customer financial actions